Troopers/AjaxBundle/README.md

 If You have installed our insanous [AsseticInjectorBundle](https://github.com/AppVentus/AsseticInjectorBundle/edit/master/README.md) bundle:

     1. You are awesome ;)
-    2. you just have to add the injector tags in your javascript (foot) and stylesheet (head) blocks.
+    2. you just have to add the injector tags in your javascript (injector="foot") and stylesheet (injector="head") blocks.

 ###The poor, bad and ancestral way !